 - They determine the appropriate appliance for patients.

-– They help patients deal with any problems they are having.
+- They help patients deal with any problems they are having.
 For example, it was an ET–three years after it happened–that figured out it was a paste allergy that caused my severe rash with my temporary ileostomy.
-A rash so bad that it caused me to have to have my ostomy moved to the other side.
+A rash is so bad that it caused me to have my ostomy moved to the other side.